 Website: Stirling Castle

 This isn’t a relic from the time of William Wallace, but it’s still worth a visit.
-Rising above Stirling with a stunning view of the surrounding town and countryside, the tower contains a visitor center and information panels detailing not just the life of William Wallace, but the war between Scotland and England and a lot of other historic facts.
+Rising above Stirling with a stunning view of the surrounding town and countryside, the tower contains a visitor center and information panels detailing not just the life of William Wallace, but the war between Scotland and England and a lot of other historical facts.
 Even if you don’t take the tour, the view from the hill is worth the visit.
 The view from the top of the castle is far better though.

 Visitor Center Opening Hours: Apr-Sept 9:30 – 18:00; Oct-Mar 9:30-17:00